TR-SUNSHINE/Frontend/README.md

 #### Usage
 1) For fixing a bug in code the git command would be similar to below:  <br/>
--git commit -m “FIX: Null Exception in Function GetWeather”
+<i>-git commit -m “FIX: Null Exception in Function GetWeather”

 ### Branch Rules
 In this project we are enforcing a two step review and approval by the code owner for each change to each branch.